JavaCC

 or

-Then place the binary javacc-7.0.10.jar in a new target/ folder, and rename to javacc.jar.
+Then move the binary file javacc-7.0.13.jar under the download directory in a new target/ directory under the installation directory, and rename it to javacc.jar.

-Once you have completed installation add the scripts/ directory in the JavaCC installation to your PATH.
+Then add the scripts/ directory in the JavaCC installation directory to your PATH.
 The JavaCC, JJTree, and JJDoc invocation scripts/executables reside in this directory.

 On UNIX based systems, the scripts may not be executable immediately.
-This can be solved by using the command from the javacc-7.0.10/ directory:
+This can be solved by using the command from the javacc-7.0.13/ directory:

 chmod +x scripts/javacc